IBM/multi-tenancy/documentation/announcement-blog.md

 ### Automation first

-Everything in this project embraces automation and the asset provides a series of approaches to deploy SaaS, from simple bash scripts to DevSecOps CI/CD pipelines that are more suitable for regulated industries.
+Everything in this project embraces automation and a series of approaches to deploy SaaS are provided, each with an increasing degree of capability.
+You are able to start with any of the following approaches:

-You can get started quickly by using scripts to create the sample application container images, deploy and configure PostgreSQL and AppID cloud services.
+* Simple bash scripts to create and deploy the sample application container images, and the PostgreSQL and AppID cloud services.

-When you're ready to embrace DevOps, a simple toolchain is provided with CI/CD pipelines for build and deployment of both frontend and backend containers, using IBM Code Engine.
-The pipelines are used to orchestrates build, test, and deployment jobs (optionally across multiple environments) as changes progress from the developer to production.
+* A simple DevOps toolchain with CI/CD pipelines which deploys to IBM Code Engine.
+The pipelines orchestrate build, test, and deployment jobs (optionally across multiple environments) as changes progress from the developer to production.

-When you're ready to try with IBM Kubernetes Service or OpenShift, terraform templates are provided to automate the cluster creation on IBM Cloud.
-A more comprehensive toolchain is introduced for deployment to a Kubernetes cluster, using a DevSecOps approach.
+* A more comprehensive DevSecOps toolchain which deploys to a Kubernetes cluster.
 This brings a more robust process where the CI/CD pipelines ensure that code is scanned for security vulnerabilities (e.g. secrets or credentials), and repository branch protection prevents a developer from directly updating the main branch without first issuing a pull/merge request to be approved by a second developer.
 In addition, the container images are scanned for vulnerabilities, a dynamic application security testing tool looks for vulnerabilities in the deployed application, and application acceptance tests all contribute to a secure and quality assured release.

 Any of these approaches are ready to deploy the multiple tenancies of a SaaS application.
 Simply change the externalised properties and re-run the script or trigger the pipelines.

+For deployments to IBM Kubernetes Service or OpenShift, terraform templates are also provided to automate the cluster creation on IBM Cloud.

 ### Ready for regulated industries